October 13, 2017

 Projects and Case Studies in EPA Region 10

-- Woodfold Mfg., Inc. – 1997 Case Study - a team involving Oregon Manufacturing Extenstion Partnership, PPRC, and Woodfold Mfg. employees, worked to identify numerous environmental improvements during a value stream mapping (VSM) exercise, including water conservation and material efficiency through spray transfer efficiency improvements.
+- Woodfold Mfg., Inc. – 2007 Case Study – a team involving Oregon Manufacturing Extension Partnership, PPRC, and Woodfold Mfg. employees, worked to identify numerous environmental improvements during a value stream mapping (VSM) exercise, including water conservation and material efficiency through spray transfer efficiency improvements.